-Enter IRI Voracity, an emerging data management platform designed to speed and simplify the acquisition, transformation, exploitation, and curation of digital data throughout its life cycle, so that data-driven companies can become digital businesses.
+Enter IRI Voracity, a comprehensive data management platform designed to speed and simplify the acquisition, transformation, exploitation, and curation of digital data throughout its life cycle, so that data-driven companies can become digital businesses.

 Using either IRI CoSort or multiple Hadoop engines (MapReduce, Spark, Storm, and Tez), Voracity closes digital deficits by rapidly sifting and mining big data on commodity hardware.
-It removes the processing workload from databases, legacy ETL tools, ELT appliances, and BI layers so that data in structured, semi-structured, and unstructured sources can be accessed and assessed faster and more reliably.
+It removes the data processing overhead from databases, legacy ETL tools, ELT appliances, and BI layers so that data in structured, semi-structured, and unstructured sources — including IoT messages — can be accessed and assessed faster and more reliably.

 Functionally, Voracity is at once versatile and consolidating.
-Leveraging CoSort’s one-pass-for-everything ‘SortCL‘ program, Voracity simultaneously cleanses, transforms, remaps, masks, and reports on data in the same job script and I/O. SortCL job design, execution, and management are handled in Voracity’s familiar Eclipse GUI, the IRI Workbench.
-Also provided in the GUI are facilities for data discovery, data unification (for DQ and MDM), ETL, metadata management, and analytics — either through in-memory integration with BIRT, or prepared feeds for other BI tools.
+Leveraging CoSort’s one-pass-for-everything ‘SortCL‘ data manipulation program, Voracity simultaneously cleanses, transforms, masks, remaps and reports on data in the same job script and I/O. SortCL job design, execution, and management are handled in Voracity’s familiar Eclipse IDE, IRI Workbench.
+Also provided in the GUI are facilities for data discovery, data unification (for DQ and MDM), ETL, metadata management, and analytics — either through in-memory integration with BIRT, or KNIME, or via prepared feeds for other BI tools.

 Thus, Voracity will support many of the requirements of the Gartner Information Capabilities Framework (ICF) and give enterprises the ability to optimize their digital business opportunities rapidly and affordability.
 One of these requirements is the ability to accommodate differential delivery modes (i.e., bulk-batch, real-time, virtual).
 Voracity supports the ‘variable velocity’ of inbound data sources and the ability to generate persistent or federated targets.
 Another requirement is agile solution development, which Voracity enables through multiple job design, debugging, and deployment methodologies that make it easy for both IT and business users to create, test, modify, and re-use metadata, business rules, and project components.